20 Types of Caterpillars in New Jersey

 8. Tobacco Hornworm

 Tobacco hornworms primarily feed on tomatoes and related plants like potatoes and peppers.
-They can be identified by their size, which ranges from two inches long up to four inches long.
+They can be identified by their size, ranging from two to four inches long.

 Their large size makes them easy to spot among other garden plants.
 Their habit of feeding can identify this caterpillar.